patriciogonzalezvivo/openVis16/02-what_is_a_shader.md

+What's a **shader?**

+Note:
+Enought of introductions...
+What's a shader?

+--

+---

 <iframe class='fit' width='100%' height='100%' data-src='http://thebookofshaders.com'></iframe>

 Note:
 One year ago I start a long time project call The book of shaders, my goal with it is to explain what shader are and how they work.
-Try to share a little of my pasion for it for it.
-In it I try to present the concept in an friendly and ?? way.
-Check it out at...
+I'm going to use some the material I use in the book to explain what they are but I highly encorage ppl interested on shaders to take a look to it.

 ---

-What's a **shader?**

-Note:
-Let's me give you a quick introduction to shaders from the book...

---

 ```glsl
 uniform vec2 u_resolution;